oreanroy/learn_modules/linux/README.md

 	Each user has his own folder, inside each user stores its own personal folder and they can only view there own folders unless using admin permission

+## Concept of Deamon

+	A dameon is a background process/service that is designed to run autonomously, with little or no user intervention.
+Theses process have names ending wiht d postfix like the httpd process

 ## Some commands